Skip to main content

 • Adult asthma symptoms include coughing, wheezing, chest tightness, and trouble breathing when at rest or walking, talking, or exercising.

-• If you think you’re developing adult-onset asthma, see a healthcare provider for asthma testing and treatment.
+• If you think you’re developing adult-onset asthma, see a healthcare professional for asthma testing and treatment.

-Asthma is a fairly common lung disease.
-It affects over 8% of children and almost 9% of adults in the U.S. Most people with asthma get it as children, often before age 6.
+Asthma is a fairly common lung condition.
+It affects over 8% of children and almost 9% of adults in the U.S. Most people with asthma get it as children, often before the age of 6.
 But can you develop asthma as an adult?

 There’s some controversy about whether you can develop asthma later in life.
 But the research shows it’s possible to develop asthma as an adult.
 Here’s what to know about adult-onset asthma.

-Adult-onset asthma is a type of asthma that starts anytime after the teen years.
+Yes.
+Adult-onset asthma is a type of asthma that begins at any time after the teenage years.
 The medical community understands less about adult-onset asthma than childhood asthma.
 But researchers have linked adult-onset asthma to:

 • Exposure to new asthma triggers

-• Workplace exposure to things that irritate the lungs
+• Workplace exposure to things that irritate your lungs

 • Pregnancy